Theory on variational high-dimensional tensor networks: Barren plateaus in high-dimensional tensor network models

-The spin configurations, in this case, have two different types (i.e., the ground state and excited state configuration in Fig.~\ref{local_spin_configurations} (c, d)).
-The partition function is lower bound by its ground state configuration:
+In this case, the ground state and excited state spin configurations are presented in Fig.~\ref{local_spin_configurations} (c, d).
+It can be easily verified that the value of each excited state configuration is non-negative.
+Hence, the partition function can be lower bounded by the value of the ground state configuration: